quocdat32461997/quocdat32461997/README.md

 - 🌱 **In free time**: I write techn articles on Medium and drive on road trips.
 I visited 20/50 states and made a 1.5-day road trip on a van from LA to Seattle.
 - 🤔 **Passon**: AI/ML/DL/CV/NLP, Entrepreneurship, Share knowledge, Math puzzles, Traveling
 - 💬 Ask me about anything, except my weight :))
-- 📋 I am open to Machine Learning job opportunities.
+- 📋 I am open to Machine Learning and Engineering job opportunities.
 Feel free to reach out to me for discussion.

 LinkedIn: https://www.linkedin.com/in/dat-ngo-ab8b20148/ \
 Twitter: [@DatQuocNgo](https://twitter.com/DatQuocNgo) \